top of page

 Photo credit: Milwaukee Public Market

-Spend the morning browsing the Market.
+Spend some time browsing the Market.
 As a side note, classes are also offered at the Market.
 Both hands-on and demonstration classes offer a wonderful opportunity to expand your culinary skillset while working with high-quality ingredients, including spices from The Spice House.
 Each class includes generous samples and water, with beer and wine available for purchase.

 With a variety of food options for the whole family, yard games like cornhole and shuffleboard, and a small kids play area, it’s perfect for all ages to enjoy.